 A Level 2 may be declared under the following conditions: 1) when the Water Authority notifies its member agencies that due to cutbacks caused by drought or other reduction in supplies, a consumer demand reduction is required in order to have sufficient supplies available to meet anticipated demands; 2) when a consumer demand reduction is required by a regulatory agency; or 3) when other conditions exist that require a consumer demand reduction.
 The consumer demand reduction amounts in Level 2 typically apply during a shortage of up to and including 20 percent, although the District Board of Directors may declare Level 2 and implement the mandatory Level 2 conservation measures identified in this resolution to achieve a consumer demand reduction of a different amount.
 The General Manager shall have the authority and discretion to implement water conservation measures commensurate with the level of demand reduction required.

-All persons using District water shall comply with Level 1 water-use efficiency practices during Level 2, and shall also comply with the following additional conservation measures:
+All persons using District water shall comply with Level 1 water-use efficiency practices during Level 2, and shall also comply with the following additional mandatory conservation measures:

-- 1Stop watering ornamental turf in public street medians with potable water.
+1. Stop watering ornamental turf in public street medians with potable water.

-- Irrigate residential and commercial landscape with in-ground or hose-end sprinkler systems before 8 a.m. and after 8 p.m. only.
+2. Irrigate residential and commercial landscape with in-ground or hose-end sprinkler systems before 8 a.m. and after 6 p.m. only.

-and after 6 p.m. only by using a bucket, hand-held hose with positive shut-off nozzle, or low-volume non-spray irrigation per assigned day as established by the General Manager and posted by the district.
+and after 6 p.m. only by using a bucket, hand-held hose with positive shut-off nozzle, or low-volume non-spray irrigation per assigned day as established by the General Manager and posted by the District.

-- Commercial and agricultural customers are asked to implement all measures practicable toward improving efficiency and conserving water.
+9. Commercial and agricultural customers are asked to implement all measures practicable toward improving efficiency and conserving water.